ibm-cloud-docs/EventStreams/messagehub085.md

 {{site.data.keyword.messagehub}} now implements Kafka quotas, that is throttling for producers and consumers.

-Kafka brokers can monitor throughput values in bytes per second for producers and consumers, measured over a window of about 30 seconds.
+Kafka brokers can monitor throughput values, in bytes per second, for producers and consumers.
+These values are measured over a window of about 30 seconds.
 If the value exceeds a configured threshold, Kafka brokers introduce a delay before sending responses to clients, so that the resulting throughput is lowered to stay within the set quota.

 {{site.data.keyword.messagehub}} implements this check by assigning a throughput quota to each {{site.data.keyword.messagehub}} instance, separately for producers and consumers.
 This quota is proportional to the number of partitions and is spread approximately evenly across the brokers.

-A base quota for each partition is set administratively by {{site.data.keyword.IBM}} and can be set to be arbitrarily high effectively turning off the quota mechanism completely.
+A base quota for each partition is set administratively by {{site.data.keyword.IBM}} and can be set arbitrarily high to effectively turn off the quota mechanism completely.

 The throughput is _not_ measured for each partition, that is, it can be used all on one partition if the other partitions are idle.

 For example, if a dedicated {{site.data.keyword.messagehub}} has the following setup:
 * 4 brokers
 * an overall limit of 1000 partitions
-* a base value for producers set to 5MB/s
+* a base value for producers set to 5 MB/s

-a {{site.data.keyword.messagehub}} instance with a total of 500 partitions with all the producers connecting to that instance must share a throughput of the following:
+then a {{site.data.keyword.messagehub}} instance with a total of 500 partitions with all the producers connecting to that instance must share a throughput of the following:

 ```
-5MB/s x 500 = 2.5 GB/s across 4 brokers
+5 MB/s x 500 = 2.5 GB/s across 4 brokers
 ```

 That is, approximately 625 MB/s for each broker.